jeffrey82221/pypi_rawdata/README.md

 # Plan

-1. [-] Using pip package to identify package name from `requires_dist` of pypi json file.
+1. [X] Using pip package to identify package name from `requires_dist` of pypi json file.

 ```
 from pip._vendor.distlib.util import parse_requirement